Graph Curve Matroids: Matroids and Graphs

 \section{Matroids and Graphs}

 For any matroid $M$ on a finite ground set $E$, its \emph{dual matroid} $M^*$ is the matroid on the same ground set, whose bases are the complements of the bases of $M$.
-If $r$ is the rank function of $M$ and $r^*$ the rank function of $M^*$, then for any $A\subseteq E$ we have
+Let $r$ be the rank function of $M$, which assigns to each subset of $E$ the cardinality of any maximal independent subset.
+Then, by \cite[Proposition~2.1.9]{oxley2011matroid}, we have the following relation for the rank function $r^*$ of the dual matroid $M^*$: